Skip to main content

 AAP Overview

 The Agent Attribution Protocol gives agent-driven recommendations a verifiable commercial trail.
-Rako operates the AAP infrastructure: it indexes merchant-approved offers, issues signed AAP Codes, records recommendation events, carries attribution metadata into checkout, reconciles conversions, and settles commission.
+Rako operates AAP infrastructure for offer indexing, signed AAP Codes, recommendation events, attribution metadata, conversion reconciliation, and settlement workflows.
 An AAP flow is:

 search → recommend → checkout → convert → settle